All Episodes

 The Democrat Party has wanted it forever for 50 years, but he's the guy that really wanted it.

-Now, in a circumstance like that, when you have the president or the CEO, what whatever the top dog is called, that person's passion for it lights the fires under everybody else to make it happen.
+Now, in a circumstance like that, when you have the president or the CEO, whatever the top dog is called, that person's passion for it lights the fires under everybody else to make it happen.

-This is how Steve Jobs work, any successful CEO, a CEO cannot have hands-on every project that is going on in a business.
+Any successful CEO, a CEO cannot have hands-on on every project that is going on in a business.

-But the one thing at the moment, at the time that matters most to that CEO, everybody knows about it.
+But the one thing at the moment, at the time, that matters most to that CEO, everybody knows about it.

 Everybody working there wants to impress the boss.